botblock/discord-botlist-best-practices/README.md

 5. have bot listing requirements (such as no NSFW outside NSFW channels, respect rate-limits, don't respond to other bots, etc.)
 6. blur NSFW profile pictures.
 7. have a ToS and Privacy page.
+8. have a notice in footer or anywhere easily reachable, stating that your site isn't affiliated with discord.
+9. have support for slash bots (like letting prefix to be not set, let users know whether this bot is slash command only or slash + bot, or bot only, etc.)
+10. not serve broken images, maybe let the broken images get replaced with custom image.

 ---